bjornte/transparent-encryption/README.md

 # Transparent encryption

 Welcome, please make any changes as you wish!
 This is a completely open discussion.
+Also, surely this concept has been described elsewhere.
+If you know where, please provide a link.
+I have Googled but not found anything.
+Perhaps I’m missing a term. –Bjørn

 Background
 ---